aeon-toolkit/aeon/docs/getting_started.md

 [51]
 ```

-### Forecasting

-A new module for time series forecasting (TSF) is coming soon, we are relaunching our
-forecasting module.

 ### Distances
 Distances between time series is a primitive operation in very many time series
 tasks.
 We have an extensive set of distance functions in the `aeon.distances` module,